stikie123/Totally-Random-Tools/README.md

 1. Basic Credit Card Number Checker
 A simple tool to verify whether a credit card number is valid or not.
 More Coming Soon!
 We're constantly expanding our collection of tools.
-If you have a specific tool you'd like to see or if you'd like to contribute a new tool, please let us know by opening an issue.

 # Contributing
 We welcome contributions from all developers!
 Whether you want to add a new tool, improve an existing one, or suggest enhancements, your input is valuable.
 Here's how you can contribute: